andyml123/andyml123.github.io/get-well-soon-quotes.md

 <li>"Fall seven times, stand up eight" – Japanese Proverb</li>
 <li>We know you will overcome this kind of situation.
 There is nothing we ever wanted right now, but your healing and fast recovery.
 Get better soon!</li>
 <li>It isn’t always easy, but when you’re not feeling well, I hope it helps to know others are thinking of you, and hoping that you’ll be better very soon.
 Take good care of yourself</li>
+<li>Recovery is hard work – but you’re not alone.
+Not a day goes by that you aren’t thought of and wished well</li>
 </ol>

 <h2>Uplifting Get Well Quotes</h2>